rohit0110/medichain/README.md

-add test for multiple users adding a doctor and checking list add conditions for not being able to add more doctors to a document if already at limit ~Delete Document~
+add test for multiple users adding a doctor and checking list add conditions for not being able to add more doctors to a document if already at limit ~Delete Document~ add checks on doctor transactions for on the list that has been shared with them

 // KEEP IN MIND WHILE BUILDING SMART CONTRACT